 One of the Department of Labor and Employment’s (DOLE) programs, Tulong Panghanapbuhay sa Ating Displaced/Disadvantaged Workers Program (TUPAD), aims to promote inclusive growth and poverty reduction.

-Anyone who has had their job affected by the ECQ and COVID-19 pandemic is eligible to apply for this program.
+Anyone who has had their job affected dur to a crisis is eligible to apply for this program.
 Remember that each household is only eligible to receive benefits from the program ONE TIME each calendar year.